Haunting final text: Five words torment dad after teens' fatal crash

 "She was my best friend and she was like an older sister to me."

-"Unfortunately, we do come across traumatic scenes far too often," Acting Inspector Jason Hogan said.
+Acting Inspector Jason Hogan said: "Unfortunately, we do come across traumatic scenes far too often."

-"The scene was extremely traumatic," Inspector Hogan said of the police officers who attended the scene.
+"The scene was extremely traumatic," Hogan said of the police officers who attended the scene.

 "It would have been extremely confronting."